joshjoll/Jeopardy-Game/README.md

 ## Play Here!

 You can find the game here.
-It is currently not structured with win-loss criteria, but we hope to add it in the near future.

 male-plant.surge.sh